 If you booked your travels with your credit card, you may be entitled to travel insurance that comes with that.
 Be careful to read the fine print to ensure you’re adequately protected.

-There are unlimited number of travel insurance companies in Australia, the only three we share and recommend on our blog at this time are World2Cover, World Nomads and CoverMore.
 From my research, these are the best three in Australia taking in price, coverage and credibility.
 Some of the links in this post are affiliate links, which means we may receive a small commission if you purchase travel insurance via them.

 Consider your travel style and circumstances